 - Exploration: Take courses with typical peers in their area of interest

-- Education: Receive targeted instruction in literacy, math and specialized courses along with technology and communication skills
+- Education: Receive targeted instruction in literacy, math and specialized courses in civics/social justice, technology and communication skills, sexual health and self-regulation

 - Independent Living: Live in on-campus housing and learn living skills like grocery shopping, laundry, meal planning and personal hygiene

-- Health and Wellness: Receive nutrition and exercise mentors
+- Health and Wellness: Receive nutrition and exercise mentor support

-- Leisure Skills/Community: Social mentors provide support in participation with on-campus clubs, activities and special events
+- Social Inclusion: Social inclusion mentors provide support in navigating campus and the larger Davis community, participation with on-campus sports, clubs, activities, faith communities, organizations and campus-wide events

-- Employment: Quarterly internships promote job skills, navigating public transportation, planning for work, communication skills, leadership skills and advocacy skills
+- Employment: Quarterly employment opportunities promote job skills, navigating public transportation, planning for work, communication skills, leadership skills and advocacy skills

 Application Details